Skip to main content

 If a callback_url is provided on an objective, a callback is sent when that objective is completed during a conversation.

-If a callback_url is provided in the POST /replicas call, you will receive a callback on replica training completion or on replica training error.
+If a callback_url is provided in the POST /faces call, you will receive a callback on face training completion or on face training error.

 Video Generation Callbacks